mlodyskiny/mlodyskiny/README.md

 - **Signal**: parkie.1337

 ## ⚠ Important
-I currently do not run a cheating server, if someone tries to give/sell you one of my products, it's either a scam or a rat.
+I currently do not run a cheat service, if someone tries to give/sell you one of my products, it's either a scam or a rat.

 ## 💕
 ![](https://images5.alphacoders.com/603/603031.jpg)